je-nnyt/tp/docs/DeveloperGuide.md

   -  `modify accommodation --i 1 --n Hotel Mao`
   - Expected: Display the information of the newly modified accommodation

-### PlantUML

-PlantUML is the software/code I used to generate the uml diagram.

-#### How to use

-1. Download the PlantUML plugin in your own IDE, it is available for both IntelliJ and VSCode
-> ℹ️ Make sure you have also download the graphviz
-> Check it by typing `brew info graphviz` in linux environment terminal
-> Install it by typing `brew install graphviz` in linux environment terminal
-2. Please refer to the official documents to start code it, you can check it [here](https://plantuml.com/en-dark/class-diagram).
-It is a generally powerful and easy tool not only to general uml, you may check there main page for more information
-3. Make sure you end the uml document with `.puml` but  **not** `.uml`

 ## Documentation Standard